 *) now go to the CRS management and change the central meridian "+proj=moll +lon_0=90 +x_0=False Easting +y_0=False Northing"

 *) in the project properties change again to wgs84 and back again to the custom CRS, now the shape looks weird.

 *) if you zoom in enough the problem disappear

-#1 Updated by Magnus Homann almost 12 years ago
+#1 Updated by Magnus Homann over 12 years ago

 - Resolution set to duplicate

 This is a duplicate of #597.
 As you can see the American continent wraps around, which means the polygons should really by split.

 Basically, you can't set up your projections such that geometries must be split.